5l1v3r1/Subrecon/README.md

 ### Subdomain Wordlists
 There are multiple wordlists for all purposes.

 The idea is to create several wordlists that they can be used on a case-by-case basis.
-For example, an Australian-specific subdomain wordlist for Aussie websites vs. Government-specific subdomain wordlist for Government websites.
+For example, a Government-specific subdomain wordlist for Government websites i.e. "edu.gov" or "health.gov".

-#### wordlist-10000
-A general wordlist with no specific focus.

-#### wordlist-brian
+#### mostpop-10000.txt
-A wordlist focusing on more common subdomain names.
+10,000 "most popular" subdomains on the internet.